 Repeat the layers.
 Add lasagna noodles.

 Add the remaining mushroom bolognese and the remaining vegan ricotta.
 Sprinkle with basil.

 Step five: Bake!
 Cover tightly with parchment and foil and bake.
 (If the top of the lasagna is touching the foil, please separate with a layer of parchment, as anything “wet” that comes in contact with foil will break down the foil and it will end up in your food-not good-yuck!)

 ***At this point you could refrigerate it, and bake 1-3 days later, bringing it to room temperature first.

 Of course, you can always add vegan meltable cheese to this- on the top, or in the layers.

-While it bakes make the flavorful Arugula Pesto (or use your own favorite pesto, or even store-bought, though typically not vegan).
+Step six: While the lasagna bakes make the flavorful Arugula Pesto (or use your own favorite pesto, or even store-bought, though typically not vegan).

 Drizzle the pesto over the lasagna.

-Not only with the pesto add bright flavor here, but it will also elevate the vegan lasagna’s appearance.
+Step 6: Serve!
+Not only will the arugula pesto add bright flavor here, but it will also elevate the vegan lasagna’s appearance.
 Add the last of the basil ribbons.